invertase/docs.page/README.md

 - [x] Syntax highlighting
   - Use Rehype plugin during server rendering? https://github.com/mapbox/rehype-prism
   - Client needs to pull in styles
-- [ ] Line highlighting in code
+- [ ] Line highlighting in code - plugin?
-- [ ] Assets (img component) - can we somehow link to the raw file on git?
+- [x] Assets (img component) - can we somehow link to the raw file on git?
 Easier way?
-- [ ] Link component not handling default branch?
+- [x] Link component not handling default branch?
-- [ ] Sidebar nested items need testing - toggle not working yet
+- [x] Sidebar nested items need testing - toggle not working yet
 - [ ] Enable navbar dropdown somehow?
+- Table of contents
+  - [ ] No underlines (only on hover)
+  - [ ]Hide the h1 tags (see `rehypePlugins` options; thought I handled this)
+  - [ ] Bold lines with children (might be doable via tailwind.config.js)

 ## pages/_debug/[...slug].tsx

 - [ ] Needs overall implementation.
 Pull data/responses from everywhere and show output on the page.

-## pages/_error.tsx
+- [ ] Ensure it has a `noindex` metatag
+- [ ] Not working with 404 repos/errors (/_debug/ehesp/testingh)
+- [ ] Display list of generated meta tags (`getHeadTags`)

+# Error Page

+- [ ] "The page, index was not found in the ehesp/testingh repository. " doesn't make sense - the repo isn't there so the page will never exist, still says "Document not found"
+- [ ] Add minimal footer (same as homepage)
+- [ ] Can we somehow make it look a bit better?
+"404" text above the box, a bigger, colored?
-- [ ] Needs overall implementation:
+- [ ]
-   - Currently a custom error is thrown within `getStaticProps` which should be passed along to this component, where the details can be extracted.